Ocala Wrongful Death Lawyer

 Negotiating a favorable settlement will be our primary objective.
 However, our skilled Ocala trial lawyers will be more than ready to take your case to a jury, if necessary.
 We’re known for our ability to win in court, which can be a massive benefit to you during negotiations with insurance adjusters and responsible parties.

 Get our Ocala, Florida law firm in your corner for this fight.
 Your first case evaluation is 100 percent free.
 We work on contingency, which means there’s no fee unless we win compensation for you.
 Call to learn more now.

-Representing Families in All Wrongful Death Matters in Ocala
+Representing Families in All Wrongful Death Matters in and Around Ocala

 In Florida, wrongful death is defined to mean a death that’s the result of a third party’s “wrongful act, negligence, default, or breach of contract or warranty.”
 In other words, a wrongful death is one that could have been avoided but happened because someone failed to exercise a reasonable level of care.